varun2013/angular_sample_code_1/README.md

+## specification

+module is build on Angular 7.X

+## Module functionalities

 This code is of the message center.
 In this code, the user can compose SMS or email and can send it to an email id / phone number.
 We have the option to create a setting for the header and footer of the email.